Aksine/personal-website/blog/content/posts/Intel-iGPU-passthrough-OVMF/index.md

 If you download it, you can skip the extraction steps and proceed to compiling your custom OVMF files.

-### Extracting IntelGopDriver.efi and Vbt.bin from your bios:
+### 1.1 Extracting IntelGopDriver.efi and Vbt.bin from your UEFI/BIOS firmware files/update:

 Download this tool as we are going to need this to extract the necessary files from here: https://github.com/LongSoft/UEFITool

-Then download your BIOS/Firmware update files from your motherboard/OEM manufacturer.
+Then download your UEFI/BIOS Firmware update files from your motherboard/OEM manufacturer.
 Quite often these are installer setups that can be extracted or zip file that contain a .efi or .bin file or named something else.

-After scouring the interwebs, i found some BIOS/Firmware update files for my Clevo NP850EP6  and here's what a valid file i choose looks like for example.
+After scouring the interwebs, i found some UEFI/BIOS Firmware update files for my Clevo NP850EP6 and here's what a valid file i choose looks like for example.

 ![UEFITool_VALID](UEFITool_VALID.png)